The alkaline diet is based on the idea that replacing acid-forming foods with alkaline foods can improve health.

-They even claim that it can help fight serious diseases like cancer.
+Proponents of this diet even claim that it can help fight serious diseases like cancer.

 The alkaline diet is also known as the acid-alkaline diet or alkaline ash diet.

-By choosing more alkaline foods, you should be able to "alkalize" your diet and improve health.
+By choosing more alkaline foods, you should be able to "alkalize" your body and improve health.

 Certain food groups are considered acidic, alkaline or neutral: